Medical Billing and Coding

 Who provides certification for Medical Billing and Coding professionals?

-Medical Billing and Coding professionals are certified by two national organizations.
+Medical Billing and Coding professionals are certified by three national organizations.

 - The American Health Information Management Association (AHIMA).